HIIT/PeyeDF/README.md

 Under heavy development, only able to open PDFs and select paragraphs (to debug future eye tracking detection) for now.

+Data passed to DiMe in the wiki: https://github.com/HIIT/PeyeDF/wiki/Data-Format

 # Addional software

 The following GitHub project is incorporated into JustUsed (no additional download needed).
 It was released under the MIT license.